codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 {% endraw %}
 {% endhighlight %}

-This pipeline is using variables in the clone step.
-These variables will automatically be filled by the [respective trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/).
-So you can connect this pipeline to any number of Java repositories and it will work on all of them (assuming they use Maven.)
+This pipeline uses variables in the clone step.
+These variables are automatically populated by the [respective trigger]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/).
+So you can connect this pipeline to any number of Java repositories and it will work on all of them (assuming they use Maven).

 {% include image.html
 lightbox="true"